 Tips for Alternatives

 - Drink with meals (not on an empty stomach).
 Start with a cup per day and increase to no more than 2 cups per day to avoid stomach discomfort.
+Too much magnesium citrate causes loose stools so keep that in mind.__

 - Instead of potassium chloride, you can use lite salt or cream of tartar.
 To read more about potassium supplements, read this post: The Importance of Potassium in Low-Carb Diets.